-At the Palau de la música Catalana you will also find one of the most popular Instagram spots: its colorful balcony.
-The interior of the building is also very Instagrammable.
+At the Palau de la música Catalana you will also find one of the most popular Instagram places in Barcelona: its colorful balcony.
+The interior of the building is also very insta-worthy.
 Let yourself fall in love with the colors!

-*Tip: the balcony is usually closed for concerts, being the only way to visit it on an organized tour.
-It’s often sold out, so you better buy your ticket in advance here.
+The insta-famous balcony is usually closed for concerts, being the only way to visit (and photograph it) by joining an organized tour.

 Casa Batlló is Gaudi’s masterpiece.